 Cisco Application Centric Infrastructure SDN

-Unlike commonly used SDN protocols, it supplies application policy, not low—level configuration, to network devices.
-This allows devices to self—configure and freely expose new innovation.
+Unlike commonly used SDN protocols, it supplies application policy, not low-level configuration, to network devices.
+This allows devices to self-configure and freely expose new innovation.
 By centralizing policy but distributing control, networks can become much more scalable, resilient, and interoperable.
 Cisco and partners are submitting OpFlex to the IETF for standardization to OpenDaylight for open source SDN implementations.
-An OpFlex agent will be available free from Github for leading hypervisors, switches, and Layer 4 to 7 services.
+An OpFlex agent will be available free from Github for leading hypervisors, switches, and Layer-4 to Layer-7 services.
 A reference implementation on OVS will be available.
 Cisco APIC is completely removed from the data path.
 This means the fabric can still forward traffic even when communication with the Cisco APIC is lost.

 Cisco ACI, a industry-leading Software-Defined Networking (SDN) solution, offers a unique blend of mapping hardware and software capabilities through a unified application-based policy model.
 Cisco ACI increases business agility and lowers TCO by automating IT tasks, enhancing security, and increasing operational efficiency.
 Automate IT workflows and help organizations shorten app deployment from weeks to minutes.
 Secure applications through whitelist model, policy enforcement, and micro-segmentation.
 Build programmable SDN fabrics leveraging open APIs and over 65 Cisco ACI global partner ecosystems.